 Sikinos Greece is one of the quietest and least visited Greek islands in the Cyclades.
 Known for its simplicity, authenticity, rugged landscapes, and …capers, Sikinos is one of the best places to relax.

-With just 260 permanent residents, Sikinos is an ideal island if you are after simple beauties of life, on the Doric side of Greece.
+With just 260 permanent residents, Sikinos Greece is an ideal island if you are after simple beauties of life, on the Doric side of the country.
 Tom Hanks, the actor, seems to love Sikinos for exactly the same reasons.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-The best things to do on Sikinos island are:
+The best things to do in Sikinos Greece are:

-- a few quiet beaches with clear crystal blue waters
+- Dive into its beaches with clear crystal blue waters

 - Walk impressive ancient hiking trails

 - Visit 60 remote chapels and monasteries with stunning sea views

-- authentic Greek taverns with the best Greek salad
+- Food tasting in authentic Greek taverns with the best Greek salad

 - Wine-tasting with sunset at the single but with a magnificent view winery

 - and.. dance at the single after-hours bar in Chora!